Bridgeness Slab: Description

+Made of sandstone and measuring 9ft 2ins long by 2ft 11ins high, the slab is divided into three sections.
 The inscription in the centre panel reads "Imp CaesTito Aelio / Hadri Antonino Aug Pio p p legII Aug / per m p ĪĪĪĪ DCLII / FEC", which when expanded reads as "Imp(eratori) Caes(ari) Tito Aelio Hadri(ano) Antonino/ Aug(usto) Pio p(atri) p(atriae) leg(io) II Aug(usta) per m(ilia) p(assuum) IIII(milia)DCLII fec(it)".
 In English this translates as "For the Emperor Caesar Titus Aelius Hadrianus Antoninus Augustus Pius, Father of his Country, the Second Augustan Legion completed [the Wall] over a distance of 4652 paces".

 In addition to the Latin inscription the original has sculpted panels.

 On the left is a victorious, Roman cavalryman with four naked Britons: one being trampled holding a shield, one running with a spear in his back, one sitting in apparent despair, and one of whom is bound and beheaded.
 It has been suggested that the last act was a show of contempt for Gallo-Briton head veneration.
 The propaganda, particularly Roman depiction of natives is consistent with other slabs like the ones from Balmuildy and Westerwood.

 On the right panel is a depiction of the suovetaurilia, a ceremony undertaken before important campaigns or in this case before the wall was built.
 The arch top of a temple is depicted.
 Four soldiers are shown, one carrying the vexillum, or cavalry flag, of the Second Legion.
-A man in a toga, possibly Aulus Claudius Charax- commander of the Second Legion, is depicted pouring a libation on an altar as a preliminary to sacrificing a bull, a pig and a sheep.
+A man in a toga, possibly Aulus Claudius Charax, commander of the Second Legion, is depicted pouring a libation on an altar as a preliminary to sacrificing a bull, a pig and a sheep.
 The sounds of the slaughter may have been drowned out by the musical instruments which are shown being played.
 The inscription records the building of 4652 paces of the Antonine Wall.

 Washing revealed faint traces of pigments, mainly red, have survived on the original stone suggesting that it was once highly coloured.